MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/security-config.md

 ---
 # required metadata

-title: Get security configuration recommendations for Azure - Cloud App Security
+title: Get security configuration recommendations for your public cloud platforms
-description: This article provides information about how to Get security configuration recommendations in Cloud App Security by integrating with Azure Security Center.
+description: This article provides information about how to get security configuration recommendations in Cloud App Security for your organization's public cloud platforms.
 keywords:
 author: shsagir
 ms.author: shsagir